 With this extremely lucrative and promising market, you definitely need to anticipate the tastes and expectations of Chinese handbag lovers to seduce and engage with them.
 Don’t forget that you will have to face fierce competitors, not only international brands (that were leading the market for a long time) but also Chinese brands that are ready to take their revenge.

-The overabundant offer on the market turned Chinese shoppers into specialists who can then decide to turn the new collection into a success or a failure.
-In 2021, the Chinese will tend to purchase more unisex bags, where the design is matching both women’s and men’s styles.
+The overabundant offer on the market turned Chinese shoppers into specialists who can then decide whether to turn the new collection into a success or a failure.
+In 2023, the Chinese will tend to purchase more unisex bags, where the design is matching both women’s and men’s styles.

 Clothes are representing a consequent share of China’s e-commerce market.
 At the time, the main reason which was explaining this boom was mainly due to price.
 For example, Taobao is one of the most popular websites for cheap clothes.
 However, it is important to underline the fact that with Chinese consumers’ rising purchasing power, there’s a shift in consumption toward high-quality and more expensive apparel.